Experimental determination of irreversible entropy production in out-of-equilibrium mesoscopic quantum systems

-The link between the entropy production rate $\Pi_s$ and irreversibility becomes particularly relevant in small systems subjected to fluctuations, for which a microscopic definition of entropy production based on stochastic trajectories of the system has been given~\cite{Seifert}.
-Experimentally, this notion has been used to test fluctuation theorems in a variety of classically operating systems such as a single-electron box~\cite{ExpPekola}, a two-level system driven by a time-dependent potential~ \cite{ExpSeifert}, and a levitated nanoparticle undergoing relaxation~\cite{ExpNovotny}.
-However, in order to access the role played by quantum coherence in irreversible non-equilibrium processes, it is important to analyse the entropy generated in systems undergoing genuine quantum dynamics~\cite{arrow}.
-We quantify experimentally the amount of irreversible entropy production in the NESS of a quantum system by coupling it to a probe embodied by a light field mode, that is used for detection purposes.
-Therefore, our study addresses the estimation of $\Pi_s$ for two coupled quantum systems, one being the probe itself.
-In its generality, irreversible entropy production is worthwhile to be investigated in a variety of different experimental contexts.
-In particular, it is important to investigate how different dynamical regimes and sources of environmental noise influence the quantum fluctuations of a quantum system, and thus the corresponding entropy production rate.
-In order to address such influences, we assess two distinct experimental setups: a cavity-optomechanical device and a BEC with cavity-mediated long-range interactions~\cite{Aspelmeyer,Baumann,mottl}.
+Recently, progress towards the theoretical characterisation of entropy production in bosonic systems brought out of equilibrium has been made~\cite{Landi,Santos,Matteo}.
+In this paper, we make use of such theoretical framework to quantify experimentally the amount of irreversibility in the NESS of two different driven-dissipative quantum systems, realized by coupling bosonic systems to high-finesse cavities.
+The light field mode of a cavity allows to infer the entropy production in terms of relevant controllable parameters of the coupled system.
+In particular, in this study, we investigate the influence of different dynamical regimes and sources of environmental noise on the quantum fluctuations of a quantum system, and thus the corresponding entropy production rate.
+In order to address such influences, we assess two distinct experimental setups: a cavity-optomechanical (cavity-OM) device and a Bose-Einstein condensate (BEC) with cavity-mediated long-range interactions~\cite{Aspelmeyer,Baumann,mottl}.
 The required measurements are based on the spectra of the light fields leaking out of the respective cavities.
-Remarkably, the entropy production reflects the specific features of the two experimental platforms addressed in our study, which are very different in nature despite the common description provided here.
+Remarkably, the entropy production reflects the specific features of the two experimental platforms, which are very different in nature despite the common description provided here.
+As such, our results show how a key indicator of irreversibility is fully within the grasp of dynamically controlled quantum dynamics.